 Why Content Strategy Is More Than Publishing

-The point is not to publish endlessly or rename the same work every time search changes.
-SEO and content strategy should help decide what deserves a page, what needs to be improved, what should be connected, and which topics are worth pursuing because they support real business goals.
+Publishing more is not the whole strategy, and neither is renaming the same work every time search changes.
+SEO and content strategy should help decide which pages are needed, which ones should be improved, what needs to connect, and which topics are worth the effort.

 • Content volume does not equal content quality.
 Each page you publish shapes how users judge the business and how bots read the site.